-Add elegance to your collection with this beautiful vase, traditionally handcrafted by Diane Lucero of Zia Pueblo.
-Diane began by gathering and processing the clay in the same way her mother Vicentita Pino did years earlier.
+Add elegance to your collection with this beautiful vase, traditionally handcrafted by Diana Lucero of Zia Pueblo.
+Diana began by gathering and processing the clay in the same way her mother Vicentita Pino did years earlier.
 After hand-coiling and smoothing the vase, she adorned its walls with bright mineral pigments in the form of leaves and flower symbols traditional to Zia Pueblo pottery.

-- Handmade vase by Diane Lucero (Zia Pueblo)
+- Handmade vase by Diana Lucero (Zia Pueblo)

 - Natural clay with all-natural vegetal and mineral slip